marko-koljancic/marko-koljancic/README.md

 ## What I typically do

 **Product Management and Strategy** — Full lifecycle ownership from discovery to roadmap to go-to-market.
 Scaled active user bases from 2,000 to 200,000+.
-PMI PMP, PBA, ACP, ITIL, SAFe certified professional among others.
+PMI-PMP, PMI-PBA, PMI-ACP, ITIL, SAFe certified professional among others.

 **Program and Service Delivery** — Cross-functional orchestration bridging engineering and business.
 P&L responsibility, SLAs, client management from startups to enterprises.